TwoPizza9621536/twopizza9621536.github.io/main/about/about.markdown

 ---

 This site is under the
-[Creative Commons Attribution-ShareAlike 4.0 International][1] License.
+[Creative Commons Attribution-ShareAlike 4.0 International][1] license.

-To see the legal code [here]({{ "/about/license.html" | relative_url }}).
+Please see the legal code [here]({{ "/about/license.html#creative-commons-attribution-sharealike-40-international" | relative_url }})
+and [here][2].

-To attribute make sure you have my name in the credits and/or state credits go to my name (Sam W) and hyperlink my name to the website `twopizza9621536.github.io`.
+To attribute make sure you have my name in the credits and/or state credits go to my name (Sam W) and hyperlink my name to the website `twopizza9621536.github.io` and the image or the caption of the image to the link to the page of the source material.
+Add the license notice and the link of the [CC BY-SA 4.0][1] license as part of the attribution too.

-If you remix or build upon of this website use the CC License Chooser (use the beta version) and select CC BY-SA and attribute me my putting my name in the author section.
-You may want to edit the metadata to hyperlink my name to this website.
+If you remix or build upon of this website use the CC License Chooser (use the beta version) and select must CC BY-SA and attribute me my putting my name in the author section.
+You may want to edit the metadata to hyperlink my name to this website and the page of the source material.

+If it is a slight modication, indicate the modication from the original.

+For more info, here is the official CC website for [attribution](https://creativecommons.org/use-remix/attribution){:target="blank" rel="noreferrer noopener"}
+and
+[licensing](https://creativecommons.org/share-your-work){:target="blank" rel="noreferrer noopener"}

+Here is the official CC wiki for [attribution](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution){:target="blank" rel="noreferrer noopener"}
+and
+[licensing](https://wiki.creativecommons.org/wiki/Marking_your_work_with_a_CC_license){:target="blank" rel="noreferrer noopener"}.

-### Additional Permission
+### **Notice**

-For additional permissions, you can use anything under the Credits Section without licencing your website under CC BY-SA 4.0 License and crediting me.
-But you must follow their the licenses that they are under.
+For other files that under a different license or under the Credits section, you can use them without licencing your website under CC BY-SA 4.0 License and crediting me, but you must follow their licenses that they are under.

 You can use the snippets and repositories that are under the MIT License.
 To see it [click here]({{ "/snippets/about/" | relative_url }}).

-You can use code that are specified that the code is under a permissive license or is under a public domain compatible license.
+You can use code that are specified that the code is under a permissive license or is under a public domain compatible license or a CC compatible license.

 ## Credits

 ---

 The theme for this site is Cayman.
-To customize the Jekyll theme, see the basic Jekyll usage documentation at [jekyllrb.com][2]
+To customize the Jekyll theme, see the basic Jekyll usage documentation at [jekyllrb.com][3]

 You can find the source code for Cayman at GitHub:
 [jasonlong](https://github.com/jasonlong){:target="blank" rel="noreferrer noopener"} /